EasyCompute/AMI/ec2/t2-large.md

 ## Create security group

 Create inbound rules that allow [these ports](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/advanced_usage.html#port) for Sunshine.
+Also allow TCP on port 3389 for the RDP connection.

 ## Create EC2 instance